seisman/comment-Yang_Song-2022-GRL/README.md

-# Comment on "Inner Core Rotation Captured by Earthquake Doublets and Twin Stations" by Yang & Song
+# Comment on "Inner Core Rotation Captured by Earthquake Doublets and Twin Stations" by Yang and Song

 ## Abstract